 Design and implement your own health care clinical studies to improve patient care.

-The Loyola Master's of Science in Clinical Research Methods and Epidemiology (CRME) degree is a two-year program for clinicians and other health care professionals wanting to pursue clinical and patient-orientated research.
+The Loyola Master's of Science in Clinical Research Methods and Epidemiology (CRME) degree is a 2.5 year part-time program for clinicians and other health care professionals, based in the Chicago-land area, wanting to pursue clinical and patient-orientated research.
 With the guidance of a research mentor, you will create your own research proposal and project.
-The flexible learning environment in this clinical research master's program combines classroom instruction with one-on-one mentoring to give you the skills to design and implement clinical studies and obtain independent funding.
+The flexible learning environment in this clinical research master's program combines in-person classroom instruction with one-on-one mentoring to give you the skills to design and implement clinical studies and obtain independent funding

 Our commitment to you